soos3d/DApp-save-information-on-chain/README.md

 To run it out of the box, you need to have a Fantom testned endpoint in your MetaMask.
 I recommend using Chainstack for this.
 Chainstack provides fast and reliable node endpoints for many EVM protocols.

-To set up your node:

-1. Sign up on Chainstack and set up an <a href="https://console.chainstack.com/user/account/create">account</a>.
-1. <a href="https://docs.chainstack.com/platform/join-a-public-network"> Deploy a node on Chainstack</a>.
-1. <a href="https://support.chainstack.com/hc/en-us/articles/360034636571-Using-MetaMask-Desktop-with-Chainstack">Add the new Chainstack node endpoint to your MetaMask.</a>

 Now you can interact with the smart contract!